DInnaD/labnotebook/content/lab-notebook/2012-03-22-robust-control-uncertainty-reading-notes.md

 ---
+categories:
+- ecology
 comments: true
-date: 2012-03-22 18:19:17
+date: 2012-03-22T18:19:17Z
-layout: post
+redirects:
+- /wordpress/archives/4345
+- /archives/4345
 slug: robust-control-uncertainty-reading-notes
-title: Robust control & uncertainty - reading notes
-redirects: [/wordpress/archives/4345, /archives/4345]
-categories:
-- ecology
 tags:
 - reading
+title: Robust control & uncertainty - reading notes
+url: /2012/03/22/robust-control-uncertainty-reading-notes/
 ---

 Ecologists/TREE (Fischer _et. al._ 2009), (Polasky _et. al._ 2011)  give a nice overview/introduction to the problem.
 Perhaps most interestingly, both set up resilience approaches as a foil or alternate approach in contrast to a decision-theoretic problem.
 Fischer's group does a particularly nice job handling the case that these two are separate approaches -- it's easy to dismiss resilience thinking as fuzzy optimization of fuzzy objective functions.